119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Tires and Rubber Components

 Used tires are widely known to be recycled, but not all are melted down; they can be ground up and turned into crumb rubber, which can then be used in playgrounds, running tracks, and even new asphalt.
 Engine belts and rubber hoses undergo a similar recycling process.
-Recycling tyres does more than keep piles of rubber waste out of landfills; it also reduces potential fire hazards.
+Recycling tires does more than keep piles of rubber waste out of landfills; it also reduces potential fire hazards.
 Metals from within the tyres are also recovered during recycling.

 Glass and Windows